DaveyJH/ci-portfolio-three/README.md

 generated and provided.

 - Navigate to the [Google Cloud Platform](https://console.cloud.google.com/)
-- Click 'Select a project', this may have an exisiting project name in place.
+- Click 'Select a project', this may have an existing project name in place.
   ![Cloud select a project](
     readme-content/images/development/cloud-select-project.png)
 - Click 'NEW PROJECT'.